keiji-imai/blog/content/_index.md

 draft: false
 ---

 Welcome to my website!
-I'm really happy you stopped by.
+I like to build stuff and I'll be writing about my projects here.
+I'm a freshman at MIT and I'll probably major in mechanical engineering with a concentration in robotics.